Lemon Caper Pasta with Crispy Garlic Chips

-This easy lemon caper pasta recipe is a perfect example of how a simple dish can be greater than the sum of its parts.
-The sauce is punchy, yet well-balanced, thanks to briny, salty capers, crispy garlic chips, and bright lemony flavors.
-As a bonus, it's naturally vegan, though it can be bolstered with your choice of protein for a heftier meal.
+This easy lemon caper pasta recipe delivers big on flavor, thanks to a sauce of briny, salty capers, crispy garlic chips, and fresh lemon in a garlic-infused oil.
+As a bonus, it’s naturally vegan, though it can be bolstered with your choice of protein for a heftier meal.

 A plate of paccheri pasta topped with capers, fresh parsley, and garlic chips.